-It had been the perfect spring morning, full of rose-colored light, the air as soft as petals after winter’s sluggish over-extended passing.
-The apple trees in the garden were thick with white blossoms.
-The young cherry trees full of dark purplish buds, nearly ready to unfurl.
-Soon the locust, the linden, the lilacs and chestnuts…Read more 5 Years of Spring
+It had been the perfect spring morning, full of rose-colored light, the air as soft as petals after winter’s sluggish passing.
+The apple trees in the garden were thick with white blossoms, the young cherry trees full of dark purplish buds nearly ready to unfurl.
+Soon the locust, the linden, the lilacs and chestnuts would…Read more 5 Years of Spring

 Some thoughts on the loose ends of winter: Remnants that scatter.
 Swept out.
 Soon to be forgotten.
 Bared by the persistent cold prove too fragile to stand, neither whole, nor in any semblance of form.
 A relentless wind, whipping panic, freezing each and every protuberance.
 Removing the timid, Exposing all that is meager.
 There is…Read more March, the Death of Winter